MECLabTUDA/Lifelong-nnUNet/documentation/multihead_training.md

 ### Command Line Arguments
 The following arguments and flags represent the base arguments for all extension Trainers.
 Thus, they are extended with further arguments with respect to the corresponding Trainer.
-The arguments for the original nnUNet Trainer are the following and are still valid for the Multi-head Trainer.
+The arguments for the original nnUNet Trainer are the following and are still valid for the Multi-Head Trainer.

 | tag_name | description | required | choices | default |
 |:-:|-|:-:|:-:|:-:|